23maverick23/lib-openair-bootstrap/README.md

 Next, import the library into your script using the `require` syntax.
 It's likely best to do this early in your script to prevent import errors.

-Once the library is loaded, you can call any of the available methods, passing the required arguments, and return a formatted HTML string.
-This string can be input directly into the body of an HTML email.
+Once the library is loaded, you can call any of the available methods, passing the required arguments, and return a `BootstrapResult` object.

 ```javascript
 var LibOA = require('LibOpenAirBootstrap');